The Adventures of Huckleberry Finn: Character List | SparkNotes (2024)

 Pap Finn

 Huck’s father, the town drunk and ne’er-do-well.
 Pap is a wreck when he appears at the beginning of the novel, with disgusting, ghostlike white skin and tattered clothes.
 The illiterate Pap disapproves of Huck’s education and beats him frequently.
-Pap represents both the general debasem*nt of white society and the failure of family structures in the novel.
+Pap represents both the general debasement of white society and the failure of family structures in the novel.

 Read an in-depth analysis of Pap Finn.